sunxueliang96/tor-traffic-crawler/README.md

 Launch a set of visits

 ### parse.py
-You must code your parse script.
+You must code your parse script, if you need other format of data instead of pcap or cell.